djhshih/exercise-python/README.md

-Using the reference sequence (AA, WithGaps) fasta file from [IMGT][imgt], implement code to generate extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele.
+Using the reference sequence (AA, WithGaps) fasta file from [IMGT][imgt], implement code to generate extract the CDR1 and CDR2 amino acid sequences from each T cell receptor V segment allele from human (Homo sapiens).

 A subset of your output tab-delimited table should look like:
 ```